calixtops/ML_case1/README.md

 In the 'src' folder, we have the following routines:

-- analysis.py
+- regression_classification.py

+It runs the regression and classification algorithms for the neighborhoods of São Paulo.
 Read the data, preprocesses the dataset, and creates a new dataset with the expected results for the São Paulo neighborhoods.

+- clustering.py

+Segments the neighborhoods of São Paulo using Agglomerative Clustering.

 - plots.py